Moses ibn Ezra: Poetry

 Another one of Ibn Ezra's most famous works is the "Maḳāla bi 'l-Ḥadīḳa fī maʿnāal-mad̲j̲āz wa 'l-ḥaḳīḳa."
 The main intent of this work is to explain to Hebrew poets how they should compose their poems, based on the structure of Arabic poems.
 Ibn Ezra's "Hadika" also primarily addresses the metaphorical interpretation of God and how God is such a powerful and divine being that God can not be interpreted through the human mind but simply through the use of metaphor.
 This was considered to be one of the most important ideas in Jewish ideology in medieval times.

+The 11th and 12th centuries were an important time for Judaeo-Arabic poetry and literature.
+Jewish-Arabic speaking poets such as Samaw'al ibn 'Adiya (He was a Yemeni Arab who migrated with his tribe to Tayma in Northern Arabia, and had converted to Judaism before the advent of Islam) and Moses Ibn Ezra differed very little in their writings from contemporary Arab poets.
+Their poetry included passages borrowed from the Bible and Qur'an as well as allusions to both works.
+The Arabic language and the related culture were only slowly adopted by Jews after the early Muslim conquests; it was not seen before the second half of the 3rd century of the Hij̲ra, and only became of real importance from the fourth to tenth centuries.
+Many Jewish intellectuals during this time evidenced feelings of guilt over using Arabic in their writing instead of Hebrew.
+The use of Arabic in poetry, secular as well as religious, remains the exception during the Middle Ages.
+Although Arabic was used in prose works by Jews and Muslims alike, intellectuals and poets who wrote in Judaeo-Arabic were in the minority at the time.